by Business Diamonds

 Recent updates in European legislation on Corporate Social Responsibility and non-financial reporting are forcing most companies to pay increasing attention to both positive and negative impacts of their activities, and to consider all 3 axes of people, planet and profit.

-For example, starting with the latter, profit, the way we manage our economic resources as well as those of our businesses has an influence on the level of sustainability of our society.
-In this regard, we have a whole range of possible actions available to us : remunerating suppliers and employees fairly, preferring the local and circular economy, choosing banks committed to sustainability, investing our money in SRI-certified funds or with financial institutions committed to sustainability.
+Starting with the latter, for example, profit, the way we manage our economic resources as well as those of our businesses has an influence on the level of sustainability of our society.
+In this sense we have at our disposal a whole range of possible actions : remunerating suppliers and employees fairly, preferring the local and circular economy, choosing banks committed to sustainability, investing our money in SRI-certified funds or with financial institutions committed to sustainability.

 On the social level there are numerous aspects to consider :